pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKitSharing.md

 ```

 See <doc:CloudKit#Accessing-CloudKit-metadata> for more information on accessing the metadata
-associationed with your user's data.
+associated with your user's data.

 Ideally your app would not allow the user to write to records that they do not have permissions for.
-To check their permissions for a record, you can join the root record table to
+To check their permissions for a record, you can join the root record table to ``SyncMetadata`` and
-``SyncMetadata`` and select the ``SyncMetadata/share`` value:
+select the ``SyncMetadata/share`` value:

 ```swift
 let share = try await database.read { db in